 There are a lot of incidental costs and resource requirements to develop physical benchmarks, such as raw materials, lab space, etc. Usually these are provided by each lab group for their own internal purposes (often with little or no public disclosure of details).
 However, this project is a joint effort that is not under the purview of a single grant nor institution.
-Thus an important manner of contribution is to realize physical variants of the benchmarks in your own lab and then give feedback about missing details, subtle considerations, etc. Any of the venues listed above (at the beginning of Contributing) can be used to provide comments.
-Also, the authors can be emailed directly.
+Thus an important manner of contribution is to realize physical variants of the benchmarks in your own lab and then give feedback about missing details, subtle considerations, etc. There is not a dedicated mailing list yet, so the best ways to contribute here are the issue tracker, as noted in the Development section, and via email to the authors.

-5.3 Providing computing resources
+6.4 Providing computing resources